 Interpreting with Neural Nets, Preventing Collapses and Beyond: Wolfram Community Highlights

-September 27, 2018 — Chapin Langenheim, Coordinating Editor, Document and Media Systems
+September 27, 2018 — Chapin Langenheim, Editorial Project Coordinator, Project Management

 People from around the globe continue to join Wolfram Community, our tech-oriented social network, which now surpasses 19,000 members.
 Along with an improved platform design, we have also introduced new features—now, discussions contain statistics of likes, views and comments, so when your post becomes popular you can showcase the metrics of your success.
 Sharing has also become easier with an in-discussion, social media–sharing toolbar.
 We’ve introduced skills and job opportunities in member profiles, so keep yours up to date—it might be quite beneficial for your networking and career.